What People Fear Most about Growing Old

-However, by the time he reaches his 30’s, he may begin to notice a few wrinkles and a few gray hairs and maybe the beginnings of some health problems.
+It rears its ugly head around the age of 30 when people begin to notice a few wrinkles, a few gray hairs and maybe the onset of health problems.

-This is a tricky time, because this new view of life can lead to all sorts of decisions, such as getting married or divorced, which can change the course of a person's life.
+This is a tricky time, because this new view of life can lead to the making of numerous decisions, many which (such as divorce and job change) can affect the course of a person's life.

-Regardless of how beautiful or handsome, rich or poor, popular, hard working, loved, admired or respected the average person was when he or she was younger, most of those attributes disappear as time passes.
+Regardless of how beautiful or handsome, rich or poor, popular, hard working, loved, admired or respected the average person was when he or she was younger, many of those attributes slowly fade away as time passes.

-What remains to the naked eye is diminished mental and physical capacity, disease, pain and suffering.
+What remains later in life for most people is diminished mental and physical capacity, disease, pain and suffering.

-It is a subtle discomfort, but is one that eats away at the psyche and makes people do whatever they can to avoid their own impending fate.
+Knowing that these things are lurking in the future creates a subtle discomfort that eats away at the psyche and makes people want do whatever they can to avoid facing these issues.

 Looking and acting young is not the same as being young!